Superalgos/Superalgos/README.md

 ### Pre-Requisites

-1. If you don't have it yet, [download and install Node.js.](https://nodejs.org/en/download/)
+1. If you don't have it yet, download and install Node.js.

+Please install Node JS, an open-source server environment required to run Superalgos.

+a.
+Go to the Node JS [download page](https://nodejs.org/en/download/).

+b.
+Download your system’s installer.
+Select LTS Recommended for Most Users and click the big Windows or MacOS Installer button.
+If you are on Linux, the installer is listed further down.

+c.
+Run the installer with the default configuration—just click Next until Node.JS is fully installed.

-2. If you don't have it yet, [download and install Git.](https://git-scm.com/downloads)
+2. If you don't have it yet, download and install Git.

+Please install Git, an open-source distributed version control system required to download and stay up to date with Superalgos.

+a.
+Go to the Git [download page](https://git-scm.com/downloads).

+b.
+Download the version for your Operating System

+c.
+Run the installer and go through the process until Git is fully installed.

+3. Use Chrome, the Only Tested Browser

+a.
+Go to the Chrome [download page](https://www.google.com/chrome/).

+b.
+Run the installer.

+Before you begin, it is highly recommended that you install Chrome and set it up as your default browser (if you don't already have it).

+*Important:* Use Chrome so that you have a similar environment as the dev team in case you need help.
+We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 ### App Setup

 1. If you are not already here, goto to: [https://github.com/Superalgos/Superalgos](https://github.com/Superalgos/Superalgos)

-2. At the up-right corner of this page, press the fork button to create your own fork of this repository.
+2. At the up-right corner of this page, press the fork button to create your own fork / copy of this repository.

 3. At the page of your fork, copy the URL from your browser address bar.

-4. At your computer / laptop / server, open a command prompt or terminal as an administrator and type:
+4. At your computer / laptop / server, open a command prompt or terminal as an administrator and start typing:

 ```
 git clone